 Phenomenal efficiency in welding station set up and placement by Jemena's contractor, Diona, in readiness for the welding operators, has been a key to the productivity.
 The solidly constructed weld hut, rather than tent like structures, features the Lincoln Electric wire feeders, guns etc permanently mounted on the wall.
-Once the sections of pipe were laid with precision, the hut is placed over each weld section, the truck with generator and STT/ Power Waves moved into position and connected - all done within a 20 minute time frame.
+Once the sections of pipe were laid with precision, the hut is placed over each weld section, the truck with generator and STT®/Power Wave® machines moved into position and connected - all done within a 20 minute time frame.

-"The efficiency is extremely high and the project was delivered quicker than expected," said Hugh Daly, Project Manager for Diona P/L, Jemena's construction contractor.
+"The efficiency is extremely high and the project was delivered quicker than expected," said Daly.
 "I don't think there is any way we could improve on how this project has proceeded.
 A lot of money was invested early on researching welding methods and I am certain that we picked the most efficient method available."

-"We also had the issue that all this was very new to all of us welding operators, inspectors, contractors," said Paul Grace, Jemena's Welding Engineer.
+"We also had the issue that all this was very new to all of us - welding operators, inspectors, contractors," said Grace.
 "At the start it was a steep learning curve for all involved."

-"There was not a lot of experience in STT for field pipeline construction in this country and we did find that the majority of welding done with STT is roly poly welding where the pipe spins - this field work was totally different where you could not rotate the pipe," said Paul Grace.

-"The biggest challenge for us was welding in 12 & 6 o'clock position."
+There was not a lot of experience in STT® for field pipeline construction in this country and it was found that the majority of welding done with STT® is roly poly welding where the pipe spins - this field work was totally different where you could not rotate the pipe.
+The biggest challenge was welding in 12 and 6 o'clock position.